BUILD A STRONG FOUNDATION. THE IMPORTANCE OF BONE MINERAL DENSITY.

 Note: Nutrient-rich foods with a consistent exercise routine work effectively in maintaining healthy bone mineral density.
 Calcium and vitamin D supplements can provide additional support to bone health.

-If you want to learn more about osteoporosis, get in touch with JY Exercise Physiology now and speak with an Exercise Physiologist today.
-Our free consultation provides an opportunity to discuss how I can facilitate your needs.
+If you want to learn more about osteoporosis, get in touch with JY Exercise Physiology now and speak with an Accredited Exercise Physiologist.
+Located in Upper Mount Gravatt, book your free consultation now and we can discuss how I can facilitate your needs.

 Email jy.exercisephysiology@gmail.com